 Network device discovery is performed by discovery rules that you create.
-For instructions on creating a discovery rule, see How to Discover Network Devices in Operations Manager and Network Device Discovery Settings.
+For instructions on creating a discovery rule, see How to discover network devices in Operations Manager and How to configure network device discovery settings.

 When you create a discovery rule, you designate a management server or gateway server to run the rule.
 Each management server or gateway server can run only one discovery rule.
 You may need to strategically place management servers on different network segments so that they can access the network devices that they are discovering.

 Discovery rules run on a schedule that you can specify, and you can also run a rule on demand.
 Each time the discovery rule runs, it attempts to find new devices within its definition or changes to devices that were previously discovered.
 A discovery rule can perform explicit discovery or recursive discovery.

 Explicit discovery - An explicit discovery rule will only attempt to discover those devices that you explicitly specify in the wizard by IP address or FQDN.
 It will only monitor those devices that it can successfully access.
 The rule will attempt to access the device by using ICMP, SNMP, or both depending on the configuration of the rule.